eclipse-archived/ceylon-lang.org/community/conferences/ceylon-tour-paris-2014.md

 - Contributing to Ceylon, setting up a dev environment (10 minutes)
 - The Ceylon test framework: ceylon.test (10 minutes)
 - How do you write Ceylon documentation?
 (10 minutes)
-- Module repositories explained (10 minutes)
+- Module repositories and runtime explained (10 minutes)
 - Ceylon and Camel (10 minutes)
 - The road ahead for Ceylon 1.1 and 1.2 (30 minutes)